susmi777/KnowledgeMining_Project/index.md

-# Greetings!
+## Greetings!

-# This is my repository for Knowledge Mining class.
+## This is my repository for Knowledge Mining class.

 ## Weekly Agenda
-- Creating website with github
+- To creat website with GitHub
-- Creating content with RStudio
+- To build website content with RStudio (Quarto).
+This is useful for creating website files, creating new projects, choosing new directories, editing website files, etc.

-### Progress
+## Weekly Progress

-- Bulleted
+- Completed creating website with GitHub.
-- List
+- Working on RStudio (Quarto) content.

 1. Numbered
 2. List